fabioalmeida08/backrust/README.md

 # Backrust

 ## What is this ?
-a simple rust backup program that compress the files in tar.gz format and send a email with size of the backup at end of operation :)
+a rust backup program that compress the files in tar.gz format and save to a s3 bucket and send a notification via email at end of operation :)

 ## Why?
 to learn more about Rust ❤️